ashlynn4567/Group-Project-1/README.md

 - Add the ability to save favorite breweries or theaters.
 - Add additional searches based on user feedback.

+We're always interested in refactoring code to improve it's functionality.
+If you would like to suggest your own improvements, you can reach our development team at the links below.

 ## Credits

 ### Contributers